codeboy47/K-nearest-neighbors/README.md

 <br>

 ## Accuracy :
-I build my own K-nearest-neighbors algorithm and compare the accuracy with KNeighborsClassifier.
+I implemented my own K-nearest-neighbors algorithm and compare the accuracy with KNeighborsClassifier.
 In both the cases accuracy comes out to be 99.6%.

 <img  src = "https://github.com/codeboy47/K-nearest-neighbors/blob/master/Images/accuracy.png" />